Dear Supporters of Bialowieza Forest,

 What is done to help?

-A camp was set up to stop the devastation of the Forest and advocate for turning it into a national park.
+In 2017 the Camp for the Forest was set up to stop the devastation of this piece of wilderness and advocate for turning it into a national park.

 What can you do?

-- You can stay in the camp and we also recommend local housing and local restaurants in order to support the local community which is struggling because of government actions.
+We also strongly recommend to choose local housing and local restaurants in order to support the local community which is struggling because of government actions.
+We need to show the local community that protection of the Forest will be not only environmentally, but also economically significant.

 Info on logging in the Forest & planned activities: firstname.lastname@example.org